d4rk6h05t/dark-sniffer/README.md

 [+] :: By: d4rk6h05t [Michani.
 M. De La Calleja E.]  :: An small 5n1ff3r v1.0.0

  Usage: darksniffer [option] [args]
-	-f 	--file <filename>   	 JSON file where a dictionary of the details of the intercepted pauqtes is stored -p 	--packets <amount>  	 Amount of packages to be captured -e 	--empty-packet      	 Accept empty packages in the data field -i 	--ip-header         	 Display the IP header struct -t 	--tcp-header        	 Display the TCP header struct -d 	--details           	 Display the data in detail -u 	--url               	 Capture packets from url pattern target -h 	--help              	 Display this help and exit -v 	--version           	 Display version for more information
+	-f 	--file <filename>   	 Set name to JSON, CSV file where the details of the intercepted packets is stored -c 	--customize         	 Customize packet capture arguments
+	-p 	--packets <amount>  	 Amount of packages to be captured -e 	--empty-packet      	 Accept empty packages in the data field -i 	--ip-header         	 Display the IP header struct -t 	--tcp-header        	 Display the TCP header struct -j 	--json-details      	 Display the data in detail -h 	--help              	 Display this help and exit -v 	--version           	 Display version for more information